 The Justice Department also said that evidence couldn’t prove or disprove Salamoni’s assertion that Sterling was reaching for a gun.

-Landry said that Sterling had illicit drugs in his system.
+Landry, the state attorney general, said Tuesday that Sterling had illicit drugs in his system.

 “Considering this, it is reasonable that Mr. Sterling was under the influence, and that contributed to his noncompliance,” Landry said.

-Stewart, the Sterling family attorney, said that every action was “initiated by the officers.”
+Sterling family attorney Chris Stewart said this week that every action was “initiated by the officers.”